 Instructions

 - Make the custard mix.
-Grease a large ovenproof dish with butter and heat your oven to 170C/340F fan.
+Grease a large ovenproof dish with butter and heat your oven to 350°F (180°C fan).
 Add the 3 eggs to a large mixing bowl and whisk them together.
-Add 1 1/2 cups of milk, 1 cup of cream, 1/3 cup caster sugar, 2 teaspoons of vanilla extract and 1/4 teaspoon of salt.
+Add 1 ½ cups of milk, 1 cup of cream, ⅓ cup caster sugar, 2 teaspoons of vanilla extract, and ½ teaspoon of salt.
 Whisk to combine well with the eggs and set aside.

 - Bake the pudding.
-Transfer the dish to the oven, and bake for 45 minutes, or until the tops of the buns are looking golden brown and the custard is set (you should be able to see this at the bottom of the dish).
-If the custard is still looking runny, cover the dish with aluminium foil and pop it back into the oven for another 10 minutes.
-Serve while warm and gooey!
+Transfer the dish to the oven, and bake for 40 – 45 minutes, or until the tops of the buns look golden brown and the custard is set (you should be able to see this at the bottom of the dish).
+Check the pudding after 30 minutes, and place aluminium foil over the top if the tops of the buns are looking too brown.
+If the custard is still runny, cover the dish with aluminium foil and pop it back into the oven for another 10 minutes.
+Serve while warm and gooey.

 Notes